 Representation Executive Council

-The Representation Executive Council (REC) is your student voice and, under the Student Governing Board, they represent the interests of students of Mount Royal University as well as externally to all three levels of government.
+The Representation Executive Council (REC) is your student voice and, under the direction of the Student Governing Board, they represent the interests of MRU students externally to the University and to the government.

-Representatives are elected by their peers, who are members of the Students’ Association of Mount Royal University (SAMRU).
+Representatives are selected by the Student Governing Board, elected by their peers (who are members of the Students’ Association of Mount Royal University), and hired as full-time representatives for a year.

 REC bios